 What’s holding us back in ensuring top notch big data disaster protection?

 A very interesting experiment was undertaken by Lockwood Lyon to understand organizational preparedness for big data disaster mitigation and recovery.
 He managed to uncover some startling facts:

-This is precisely where most thought processes deviate from the obvious USP of big data – i.e. it is mission critical enough to drive the fortunes of business.
-Imagine these steps that shows how the stocks of big data continues rising from the initial set up of big data infrastructure, till it becomes absolutely essential for management decision making –
+This is precisely where most thought processes deviate from the obvious USP of big data–i.e. it is mission critical enough to drive the fortunes of business.
+Imagine these steps that show how the stocks of big data continue rising from the initial setup of big data infrastructure, till it becomes absolutely essential for management decision making –

-Step#4 – The resulting value encourages analysts to pour in more queries and more number crunching.
+Step#4–The resulting value encourages analysts to pour in more queries and number crunching.
 These single-run queries now take shape of valuable and clearly defined processes to be carried out weekly or monthly; its value increasing with each iteration.

 Thus, considering the endgame, it is necessary to consider big data as mission critical and ensure concrete steps are taken to prevent issues with big data integrity in the event of a data disaster.